 Princess Leia and Han Solo: Santa Barbara

 Thinking about this intergalactic couple is now bittersweet—but in better times, Han Solo and Princess/General Leia could have found some peaceful alone time in the American Riviera.
 The romantic city of Santa Barbara is laid-back enough for him and luxurious enough (but nicely under-the-radar) for her.
-He might hire a plane to see the coastline from the air, then do some old-fashioned sightseeing in a top-down convertible.
-She could take a daytrip into Santa Ynez Valley wine country, bringing back bottles of Chardonnay and Cabernet Franc, and they would happily bicker over which ones they liked best.
+He might rent a plane to check out the coastline from the air, then do some old-school sightseeing in a top-down convertible car.
+She could day-trip into the Santa Ynez Valley wine country, bringing back bottles of Chardonnay and Cabernet Franc, and they would happily bicker over which ones they like best.

 Finn: Beverly Hills

 This career Stormtrooper underwent a major transformation in The Force Awakens, joining the Resistance.
-But hey, stepping into the light is not just about changing yourself inside.
+But hey, stepping into the light is not just about changing your insides.
 What better place to finish his dramatic makeover than Beverly Hills?
-Once he’s shed that after–Labor Day white armour, he’ll be ready for some spa treatments to invigorate his skin and helmet hair, followed by a serious wardrobe upgrade on Rodeo Drive.
+Once he’s shed that after–Labor Day white armor, he’ll be ready for some spa treatments to invigorate his skin and helmet hair, followed by a serious wardrobe upgrade on Rodeo Drive.

 Rey: Palm Springs region

-This plucky girl has honed her skills as a junk scavenger in the desert of Jakku—and she’s ready to go upmarket with her love of upcycling.
-The Palm Springs area will be an aesthetic treat for her, thanks to its time capsule of mid-century modern architecture and its dozens of antique and vintage shops.
-(Plus, she can choose her favourite way to chill—from rock climbing in nearby Joshua Tree National Park to sipping a cocktail poolside at a resort hotel.)
+This plucky gal has honed her skills as a junk scavenger in the desert of Jakku—and she’s ready to go upscale with her love of upcycling.
+The Palm Springs area will be an aesthetic treat for her, thanks to its time capsule of midcentury modern architecture and its dozens of antique and vintage shops.
+(Plus, she can choose her favorite way to chill—from rock climbing in nearby Joshua Tree National Park to sipping a cocktail poolside at a resort hotel.)

 C-3PO: San Francisco Bay Area

-This pernickety multi-linguist has always been both a geek and a bit of a snob, so the Bay Area is his spiritual mothership.
-He’ll fill his days in the city with pour-over coffees and artisanal cuisine in San Francisco, head north over the Golden Gate Bridge for wine tasting in Napa Valley and then venture south to the Silicon Valley, gushing over the microprocessors at Santa Clara’s Intel Museum or driving slowly past the garage in Los Altos where Steve Jobs started Apple.
+This persnickety multi-linguist has always been both a geek and a bit of a snob, so the Bay Area is his spiritual mother ship.
+He’ll fill his days in the city with pour-over coffees and artisanal cuisine in San Francisco, head north over the Golden Gate Bridge for wine tasting in Napa Valley, then venture south to the Silicon Valley, gushing over the microprocessors at Santa Clara’s Intel Museum or driving slowly past the garage in Los Altos where Steve Jobs started Apple.